crosscon/baremetal-tee/MPU-version/OS/Microvisor/README.md

 It defines the main functionalities of MCU-Fortifier firmware.
 The main purpose of each file inside the folder is described in the following list.

-* `activator`: implements MCU-Fortifier licensing system.
 * `bootloader`: primary code unit of microvisor, is immediately called after the board reboot.
-Performs all necessary tasks (activation check, error reporting, update checking) before transitioning to fortified application execution.
+Performs all necessary tasks (error reporting, update checking, memory configuration) before transitioning to fortified application execution.
 * `error`: contains different error codes and length of data associated with each error.
 * `exception_manager`: includes the definition of the deprioritized exceptions handler an the functions to simulate and to return from them.
 * `it`: definition of the SVCall, HardFault and MemManage Handlers.